EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Remove the file `src/dapr/components/subscription.yaml`.
 This file is not needed anymore because you implemented the `/dapr/subscribe` method.

-1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.
+1. Go back to the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.

 1. Check all your code-changes are correct by building the code.
 Execute the following command in the terminal window: